 Properties for dfdl:assert

 A dfdl:assert annotation contains a test expression or a test pattern.
 The dfdl:assert is said to be successful if the test expression evaluates to true or the test pattern returns a non-zero length match, and unsuccessful if the test expression evaluates to false or the test pattern returns a zero length match.
-An unsuccessful dfdl:assert causes either a processing error or a recoverable error to be issued, as specified by the failureType property of the dfdl:assert.
+An unsuccessful dfdl:assert causes either a Processing Error or a Recoverable Error to be issued, as specified by the failureType property of the dfdl:assert.

 The testKind property specifies whether an expression or pattern is used by the dfdl:assert.
 The expression or pattern can be expressed as an attribute or as a value.